-The concept of inclusion recognizes that some individuals face barriers to enjoying their right to education on an equal footing due to discrimination on the basis of age, gender, or other diversity factors, such as disability, religion, ethnicity and/or status as refugees, asylum seekers, IDPs, returnees or stateless persons.
+The concept of inclusion recognizes that some individuals face barriers to enjoying their right to education on an equal footing due to discrimination based on age, gender, or other diversity factors, such as disability, religion, ethnicity, and/or status as refugees, asylum seekers, IDPs, returnees or stateless persons.

-- Capacity Building: Influence EiE training schemes to promote inclusive education principles and practice more effectively.
+- Capacity Sharing: Influence EiE training schemes to promote inclusive education principles and practice more effectively.

-- Advocacy: Produce advocacy messages and information which can be used to get greater attention and support for inclusive EiE interventions.
+- Advocacy: Produce advocacy messages and information that can be used to get greater attention and support for inclusive EiE interventions.

-The IEWG promotes a focus on inclusive education for all marginalised groups (whether on the grounds of disability, ethnicity, gender, language, poverty, etc.).
-However, the IEWG also has a specific focus on disability, acknowledging that children and adults with disabilities are often the most excluded from education during periods of crisis and emergency, and that the barriers to participation in learning for people with disabilities are often perceived to be the most challenging during emergencies.
+The IEWG focuses on inclusive education for all marginalized groups (whether based on disability, ethnicity, gender, language, poverty, etc.).
+However, the Team also has a specific focus on disability, acknowledging that children and adults with disabilities are often the most excluded from education during periods of crisis and emergency and that the barriers to participation in learning for people with disabilities are often perceived to be the most challenging during emergencies.

-The Inclusive Education Working Group is open to INEE members interested in developing quality, inclusive, learner-centred education for all, before, during and after emergencies.
-The WG co-chairs will send updates which highlight relevant news and resources, and keep members informed of Task Team activities and tasks.
-Please note that joining an INEE Working Group implies that you are ready and willing to contribute some of your time and expertise to the goals of the WG.
+The Inclusive Education Working Group is open to INEE members interested in developing quality, inclusive, learner-centered education for all before, during, and after emergencies.
+The Working Group conveners will send updates that highlight relevant news and resources and keep members informed of Working Group activities and tasks.
+Please note that joining an INEE Working Group implies that you are ready and willing to contribute some of your time and expertise to the goals of the Working Group.

-INEE members with interest and expertise in the thematic area of inclusive education may indicate their interest in joining the Working Group by directly send an introductory email to the co-conveners at firstname.lastname@example.org.
+INEE members with interest and expertise in the thematic area of inclusive education may indicate their interest in joining the Working Group by directly sending an introductory email to the co-chairs at firstname.lastname@example.org.